Chobotz/D2R-multiclient-tools/README.md

   * Nullified game files to reduce ram/vram per client consumption
   * Works with ROTW 3.1.92198 version
   * Extract reduce.zip into D2R install folder X:\Diablo 2 Resurrected\mods\Reduce
-  * Adjust D2R.exe cmd arguments in other tools
+  * Adjust D2R.exe cmd arguments in other tools (D2R.exe -mod reduce)

 # D2R Game Lobby controller (LobbyController folder in repo)
   * What it does?
 After you start all clients and enter game lobby (join tab).
 Now this tool starts to operate.
 Join game (goes window by window, in a predefined windows list), populate game name and password, joins game.
 Second functionality is to exit game, increase game name game150 -> game151 and join.
 Last button, exits game in all pre-defined windows.